The cohomology of virtually torsion-free solvable groups of finite rank: Near supplements

 \begin{proof}

 That $G$ has finite homological dimension over $k$ yields that $G$ has finite Hirsch length.
 In addition, it implies that $G$ has no $k$-torsion, meaning that any finite element order in $G$ is invertible in $k$.
 Let $T=\tau(G)$.
 Appealing to the LHS spectral sequence, we will argue that $\mathrm{hd}_k(G/T)=\mathrm{hd}_k(G)$.
 Since $\mathrm{hd}_k(T)=0$, we deduce right away that $\mathrm{hd}_k(G/T)\geq \mathrm{hd}_k(G)$.
-To verify the reverse inequality, set $n=\mathrm{hd}_k(G/T)$ and let $M$ be a right $k[G/T]$-module such that $H_n(G/T,M)\neq 0$.
-Since $H_n(G,M)=H_n(G/T,M)$, it follows that $\mathrm{hd}_k(G)\geq n$.
-Since $\mathrm{hd}_k(G/T)=\mathrm{hd}_k(G)$, we may, without any real loss of generality, assume that $G$ is torsion-free.
+To verify the reverse inequality, set $n=\mathrm{hd}_k(G/T)$ and let $M$ be a $k[G/T]$-module such that $H_n(G/T,M)\neq 0$.
+As $H_n(G,M)=H_n(G/T,M)$, it follows that $\mathrm{hd}_k(G)\geq n$.
+Because ${\mathrm{hd}_k(G/T)=\mathrm{hd}_k(G)}$, we may, without any real loss of generality, assume that $T=1$.
 As observed in [{\bf 3}, Proposition 6.14], there is a finitely generated subgroup of $G$ with the same homological dimension over $k$ as $G$.
 In addition, there is a finitely generated subgroup with the same Hirsch length as $G$.
 This means that we can find a finitely generated subgroup enjoying both of these properties.
-Consequently, it suffices to consider the case where $G$ is finitely generated and therefore minimax.
+Consequently, it suffices to consider the case where $G$ is finitely generated and therefore, by the principal result in \cite{robinson4}, minimax.